 Clear Your Singing Voice After Smoking

-Edited by Nerissa Avisado, Anonymous, Eng, Lynn and 9 others
+Edited by Nerissa Avisado, Eng, Lynn, Alma and 8 others

 A non-smoker will never know the joys of puffing a cigarette as your thoughts soar to scrutinize ideas and concepts.
 Many writers and artists smoke because it can make them think better.
 Unfortunately, smoking kills.
 For those who love to sing, it can kill their beautiful voice first.
 It can even reduce the capacity of their lungs to sustain those long and high notes.
 If you are a smoker, how can you bring back the clarity of your voice each time after a smoke?

 First understand that smoking and singing do not mix.

 If you are passionate about singing, it is your profession, and it is important in your line of work that you must quit smoking completely.
 In the event that quitting is not your plan for the moment, or you just want to sing and smoke at the same time, it is to your benefit to learn some ways to be able to clear your singing voice after smoking.

 - 1 How to Clear the Throat of Mucus

 - 2 Other Remedies to Minimize Mucus Production